Privacy notice for Digital.govt.nz

-Under the Privacy Act 1993, you have the right to access and ask us to correct any of your personal information provided to DIA in connection with your use of this site.
+Under the Privacy Act 2020, you have the right to access and ask us to correct any personal information you have provided to us.

 Contact us if:

-- you would like to see or change your personal information DIA has stored, or
+- you would like to access or change your personal information DIA has stored

 - you have any concerns regarding your privacy.